 Remove the pan from the heat and spread the mushrooms, red pepper, and other vegetables evenly in the pie pan.
 Spread the grated cheese over the vegetables.
 The pan should look fairly full.

-Beat the eggs lightly with the milk, salt, pepper, onion/garlic powders, smoked paprika, and thyme.
+Beat the eggs lightly with the cream, salt, pepper, onion/garlic powders, smoked paprika, and thyme.
 Pour the custard over the vegetables.

 Pop the quiche in the oven and bake for 40 to 50 minutes.
 Once the surface is lightly brown all the way across, it’s fully cooked.
 Let the quiche cool for about 20 minutes, then slice into wedges and serve with a salad.

 NOTE: For substitutions, make sure you start with 5—6 cups of raw vegetables before sautéing.
 That will create enough mass to fill the pie pan.